MycroftAI/skill-npr-news/README.md

-## npr news skill
+## news skill
-Plays the news from NPR via audio
+Plays the news from a configurable RSS based audio feed

 ## Description
-Plays the news from NPR via audio source
+Plays the news from a configurable RSS based audio feed.
+The default configuration plays the NPR hourly news broadcast.

 ## Examples
 * "news"